adrianmay/rhaboo/README.md

 file://<wherever it is>/node_modules/rhaboo/tests/index.html
 ```

 to check that it installed ok.
-Include the library and its one dependency, namely Q (https://github.com/kriskowal/q), in your HTML file:
+Include the library in your HTML file:

 ```
-   <script src="node_modules/rhaboo/node_modules/q/q.js"></script>
    <script src="node_modules/rhaboo/rhaboo.min.js"></script>
 ```
-or you can just grab rhaboo.min.js and q.js and put them wherever you like.
+or you can just grab rhaboo.min.js and put them wherever you like.

 Usage
 -----